-Blankets, backdrop stand, posing beanbag, headbands, hats, fur rugs, baskets/props, space heater, white noise, and even lighting equipment in case there is not much available light.
+Blankets, backdrop stand, posing beanbag, headbands, hats, fur rugs, baskets/props, space heater, white noise, and top of the line, professional studio lighting equipment.
 Just about every hat, blanket, wrap and headband you see in the newborn gallery is provided by me.
 I’m always happy to incorporate anything you have as well!

-When I arrive I always scope out the house and see where the best window light is.
-Sometimes we have to do a little furniture moving in order to have space for everything, but if we do that I will move it all back when we’re all done!
 For shots with parents/siblings, I usually find two spots.
-I like doing the more posed shots in front of blank wall near a window (sometimes we take pictures down – I can “fix” nail holes in post-processing so no one is the wiser!) and I like capturing candid interaction in another well-lit area of the house like the nursery, your bed or a guest bed, living room, or outside if the weather allows.
+I like doing the more posed shots in front of blank wall (sometimes we take pictures down – I can “fix” nail holes in post-processing so no one is the wiser!) and I like capturing candid interaction in another well-lit area of the house like the nursery, your bed or a guest bed, living room, or outside if the weather allows.

 My style is simple and focused on the baby.

 I believe there is no greater miracle than a newborn baby, and I choose to have my newborn style reflect that.
 If you notice in my newborn gallery, I keep the colors soft and neutral, the headbands sweet and simple, and the focus on the beauty and newness of the babies.
 It’s not that I don’t like newborn pictures with bright, busy backgrounds or elaborate set ups with many props, it’s just not my personal shooting style.
 I want your pictures to be timeless and entirely focused on the breathtakingly simple beauty of your new baby.